Oui!Learn – key concepts and Practices

 For an application of such ‘more-than-human’, (new) materialist thinking in a pedagogic situation, see Snaza et al. (2014), Snaza and Weaver (2015) and Kuby (2017).

-While taking into account Heidegger’s difficult writing style and his controversial political alignment, which detract from his appeal, there remains some value in his characterisation of the totality of our involvement in and response to the world, including things and persons, our ‘being-in-the-world’, as a unitary phenomenon, in terms of which we make sense of our existence.
+While taking into account Heidegger’s difficult writing style and his political affiliation and engagement, which continue to render appeal to his writings questionable, there remains some value in his characterisation of the totality of our involvement in and response to the world, including things and persons, our ‘being-in-the-world’, as a unitary phenomenon, in terms of which we make sense of our existence.
 Heidegger (1962) refers to this involvement and immersion in the world as ‘care’ (Sorge).
 Care, for Heidegger, is thus the Being of Dasein.

 To be-in-the-world in any real, existentially meaningful sense, for Heidegger, is to care, to be besorgt (careful or full of care).
 This positioning is fundamentally anti-Cartesian: ‘I care, therefore I am’.
 “The implicit vision”, George Steiner (1991: 101) contends, “is one of vehement humanity, endowed with that somber zest characteristic of Augustine, of Pascal, of Kierkegaard.”